khmelevskiy/Method-Of-Dissection---Diversity-Data/README.md

  **Method of dissection - diversity data**
 ___
+**in this program only coding is made how to decode, I will describe below!**

 At once I apologize for this translation, knowledge of English to me weak :(

 ---